Cloud Backup vs Storage: How to Determine Your Best Option

 Let’s dive a little deeper.

-Distinguishing Between Storage and Backup
+Distinguishing Between Cloud Backup vs Storage

 Cloud storage can be accessed anytime, anywhere, enabling cross-device integration.
 Multiple users can access the same data from different places simultaneously.
 Cloud storage centralises files across multiple devices to share with friends, family or co-workers.